Training Indoors on ElliptiGO

 Where can I use the ElliptiGO on an stationary trainer?

 You can use the ElliptiGO on the trainer in any location that has a flat, stable surface and has enough room for you to mount/dismount and for the drive-arms to cycle through a full rotation.
-For your safety, we recommend that you set up the trainer in an area with ample space to allow you to mount and dismount comfortably on both sides and you make sure there is sufficient clearance on all sides of the drive-arms when they are in motion.
+For your safety, we recommend that you set up the trainer in an area with ample space and ceiling clearance to allow you to mount and dismount comfortably on both sides and you make sure there is sufficient clearance on all sides of the drive-arms when they are in motion.
 Another important safety precaution is to keep children or pets away from the ElliptiGO when it is mounted on the trainer in order to avoid any accidental pinch injuries to small hands or paws from the drive-arms.

-The maximum cadence one can achieve on the indoor trainer is around 85-90 rpms - for one complete revolution of one drive arm.
+Cadence – The average maximum cadence one can achieve on the indoor trainer is around 85-90 rpms - for one complete revolution of one drive arm.
 If you are counting steps: each power phase of both drive arms, then 160 rpms would be a very hard workout indeed - equivalent to 80rpm, and would be doable at a high intensity level.
 In our own use of the trainer, we have found that 85 rpms is close to the max, and riding at this intensity in the 8th (hardest) gear, equates to approximately 30mph on a flat road.

 How do I set up my ElliptiGO on the stationary trainer?